ethereum/ethereum-org-website/src/content/developers/docs/programming-languages/javascript/index.md

 ### Smart contracts {#smart-contracts}

-If you're a JavaScript developers wanting to write your own smart contract, you may want to get familiar with [Solidity](https://solidity.readthedocs.io).
+If you're a JavaScript developer and wanting to write your own smart contract, you may want to get familiar with [Solidity](https://solidity.readthedocs.io).
 This is the most popular smart contract language and it's heavily inspired by Javascript.

 More on [smart contracts](/en/developers/docs/smart-contracts/).